beingbing/java-springboot/src/main/java/be/springboot/pp/springjdbc/info.md

 - `CONCUR_READ_ONLY`: you can not update `ResultSet` while reading
 - `CONCUR_UPDATABLE`: you can make update query on the `ResultSet`
 - updates are batched and done in bulk in intervals instead of sending every update as soon as it is made from application to DB.
+- making connection every time executing query is a time and resource consuming process so will try to maintain a connection pool, for that we will use TomCat JDBC.
+- connection-pool will work exactly like thread-pool conceptually.

 ### exercise
 - practice using `ResultSet` `updateRow()`, `moveToInsertRow()`, `moveToCurrentRow()`, `insertRow()`